Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 - Missouri is 0-6 against the spread and 3-3 overall when the team records more than 16.8 points.

-- In games that Missouri amasses more than 353.5 yards, the team is 0-6 against the spread and 3-3 overall.
+- Missouri is 0-6 against the spread and 3-3 overall when the team amasses over 353.5 yards.

-- This season the Tigers have five turnovers, one fewer than the Aggies have takeaways (6).
+- The Tigers have five giveaways this season, while the Aggies have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.